BuckWoody/PresentationsAndBlogs/SQLtoPostgres/02_-_Data_Types_and_Schema_Design.md

 <h3>2.2 – Auto-Increment Columns: IDENTITY vs. SERIAL vs. GENERATED</h3>

 SQL Server's `IDENTITY(seed, increment)` column attribute has three PostgreSQL equivalents.
-Understanding all three is important because you will encounter all of them in real-world code:
+Understanding all three is important because you will encounter all of them in real-world code.
+Note, the code below is for review, you will get errors if you run them since the data already exists.
+These statements are meant to illustrate a concept:

 **Option 1: SERIAL / BIGSERIAL (traditional, pre-SQL-standard)**